PendaRed/scala3-scalajs/README.md

 cd reactapp
 npm start
 </pre>

-also add an eslint file
+also add an eslint file which you can see in the reactapp.

 ## What does the project do?